-List sales, distribution, and exchanges are to be managed by the SWS Business Office, with review and approval of the requests by the Secretary-General in a timely manner.
-Information on mailing list fees (i.e., cost per record, processing fees, and minimum order) are available from the SWS Business Office.
+List sales, distribution, and exchanges are to be managed by the SWS Business Office, with the Secretary-General reviewing and approving the requests in a timely manner.
+Information on mailing list fees (i.e., cost per record, processing fees, and minimum order) is available from the SWS Business Office.
 The Secretary-General is authorized to reduce or waive these fees for cause (e.g., for an economically disadvantaged professional organization based in a foreign country).